GoogleCloudPlatform/cloud-hackathons/hacks/ai-app/README.md

 This is your second prompt engineering challenge.
 On top of the prompt engineering challenge, we're also going to add a second challenge to this which is to embed the prompt in a flow and get a structured output back from the flow.

 We want the model to take a user's statement, the conversation history and extract the following:
-1. **Transformed query** The query that will be sent to the vector database to search for relevant documents:
+1. **Transformed query**: The query that will be sent to the vector database to search for relevant documents:
 2. **User Intent**: The intent of the user's latest statement.
 Did the user issue a greeting to the chatbot (GREET), end the conversation (END_CONVERSATION), make a request to the chatbot (REQUEST), respond to the chatbot's question (RESPONSE), ackowledge a chatbot's statement (ACKNOWLEDGE), or is it unclear (UNCLEAR).
 The reason we do this is to prevent a call to the vector DB if the user is not searching for anything.
 The application only performs a search if the intent is REQUEST or RESPONSE.
+3. Optional **Justification**:  General explanation of the overall output.
+This will help you understand why the model made its suggestions and help you debug and improve your prompt.

 You need to perform the following steps:
 1. Create a prompt that outputs the information mentioned above.
 The model takes in a user's query, the conversation history, and the user's profile information (long lasting likes or disklikes).